gabrielasieben/hygineCenterProjectrepo/README.md

 **importance?**
 - do we have enough volunteers?
-- is the hygine Center a sucessful idea?
+- is the hygiene Center a successful idea?

 ---